pmunts/muntsos/README.md

 default, MuntsOS port disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.

+All of the 64-bit Raspberry Pi models use the same AArch64 cross-toolchain.

 #### Raspberry Pi 3

-The 64-bit [Raspberry Pi 2 Model
-B](https://www.raspberrypi.com/products/raspberry-pi-2-model-b) Revision
-1.2 with the 900 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU can be
+The [Raspberry Pi 2 Model B](https://www.raspberrypi.com/products/raspberry-pi-2-model-b) Revision 1.2 with the 900 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU can be
 treated as a power conserving Raspberry Pi 3 Model B− and is useful for